zazuko/rdf-transform-graph-imports/README.md

 ### From local file

 When streaming a local file, you must explicitly provide a base IRI to the parser or use the option to use the file's path as base IRI.
-This is not the default behaviour because many prior users relied on the parser to return relative URIs as-is.
+This is not the default behaviour of the `rdf.fromFile` function because prior users may rely on the parser to return relative URIs at face value.

 ```javascript
 import rdf from '@zazuko/env-node'